vvivivivv/beyond-binary-hackathon/README.md

 # aXcess 🌐♿️
-> A Parallel Multimodal Assistive Agent for the Modern Web.
+> Excess Accessibility - A Parallel Multimodal Assistive Agent for the Modern Web.

 Universal Assist is a browser extension designed to provide a consistent, user-controlled accessibility experience across any website, regardless of its underlying quality.
 Unlike traditional "overlays" that try to patch broken code, Universal Assist acts as an Assistive Agent, interpreting webpage content into a parallel, accessible layer.